DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 allows any developer to extend the interface by creating implementations for new input types.

-In OOP systems, the type of an object is called its class, and a specific implementation for a class is known as a method.
+In OOP systems, the type of an object is called its *class*, and a specific implementation for a class is known as a *method*.
 Broadly speaking, a class defines the characteristics of an object (what is it?) and methods describe the actions that object can perform (what does it do?).

-R base provides three OOP systems (S3 - which is the most used -, S4 and RC), although there are also other OOP systems provided by different CRAN packages.
+Base R provides three OOP systems (S3 –which is the most used-, S4 and RC), although there are also other OOP systems provided by different CRAN packages.